kphahn/dv-localization/notes.md

 - correspondence set (icp registration) -> error
 - pose graph typically used on smaller maps like rooms

+- problems when using real data: spread of points to large.
+Either single lines get registered as individual cone or multiple cones get identified as one.
+Too few cones properly detectable to conduct icp registration. sophisticated cone detection required

 Initial guess is required for icp registration.
 However, since start/finish line is distinct, initial guess is relatively simple to implement

 ### Association mechanisms: